payment gateways

 I hope it can be like this in the future, too.

-Two years ago, Dr Florence told us about an experimental study that folks who have had Diabetes Blood tests get invited into.
+Two years ago, Dr Florence told us about an experimental study that people with Diabetes were invited into.
 It was also soon to begin.
-It will be carried out by a group of five British hospitals, including St John, to test the so-called ‘artificial pancreas’ in children, capable of preparing the right amount of insulin depending on need.
+It will be carried out by a group of five British hospitals, including St John, to check the so-called ‘artificial pancreas’ in children, capable of preparing the right amount of insulin depending on need.
 They were looking for patients with Philip’s characteristics and age.
 We were flattered to be involved and agreed.
 The first meeting was held in London and lasted a week.

 It was a fantastic experience.
 For the first time, Philip met many other children who, like him, wore the micro-infusion.
-He told me enthusiastically: “Mom, everyone here has diabetes like me!”.
-Diabetic children know that they have to learn to manage the disease; by playing and running, their sugar levels drop, and they have to stop to restore their values.
-CBC test Reports also helped to keep levels stable.
+He told me enthusiastically: “Mom, everyone here has it like me!”.
+Diabetic children know that they have to learn to manage the disease through exams; by playing and running, their sugar levels drop, and they have to stop to restore their values.
+Reports also helped to keep levels stable.
 His friends at home – not understanding this need – always encourage him to get back to playing quickly.
-However, everyone knew how to get CBC tests and respect each other’s recovery time.
+However, everyone knew how to get CBC Panel Full tests and respect each other’s recovery time.

 It was a strange and exciting feeling to see them so aware.